Out of Water

 Out of Water is the 17th studio album by Peter Hammill, originally released on Enigma Records in 1990 and subsequently re-released on Hammill's own Fie! label.
 Hammill himself considers this album to be a turning point from his mid-eighties style.

 Two of the performers are credited by the nicknames they were given when they were part of Hammill's K Group in the 1980s: John Ellis (who also painted the picture on the cover) as "Fury" and Nic Potter as "Mozart".
 The song "A Way Out" is believed to be about the suicide of Hammill's brother.

-"Our Oyster" references the 1989 Tiananmen square massacare.
+"Our Oyster" references the 1989 Tiananmen square massacre.

 Track listing

 All songs written by Peter Hammill.